chs8691/polar-tcx-fix/README.md

 ## Script

-The script is simple as can be and it works for me.
-But maybe it can be an template for your issue.
+The script is as simple as can be but it works for me.
+Maybe it can be a template for your issue, too.

 Enjoy!